-If you are interested in working with us, you can find more information of JOBS and OPEN PROJECTS below.
+We are always looking for enthusiastic students and postdocs.
+If you are interested in working with us, you can find more information on JOBS and TENTATIVE projects below .

 J. R. Burns, K. Goepfrich, J. W. Wood, V. V. Thacker, E. Stulz, U. F. Keyser,